protocol/research-website/content/outreach/sponsorship.md

 To request sponsorship for research-oriented events, we ask that you fill out our [sponsorship request form](https://protocollabs.smapply.io/prog/event_sponsorship/).
 Please provide as much information as possible (sponsorship tiers, free non-speaker tickets, branding, a table or other space for swag, inclusion in newsletters, etc.) to minimize the need for back-and-forth communication and help streamline our review process.

 We ask that all requests are submitted at least two months prior to the date of your event, so we have sufficient time to review the request, make a decision, and finalize logistics.
-If you have a question about sponsorship that is not covered by the request form, please email [research@protocol.ai](mailto:research@protocol.ai).
+If you have a question about sponsorship that is not covered by the request form, please email [research-grants@protocol.ai](mailto:research-grants@protocol.ai).

 # When will I receive a response to my request?